Kubernetes Server with PVC

 - hostPath: /tmp/models

-Create the local folder we will use for our models and copy an example iris sklearn model to it.
+Create the local folder for models and copy an example iris sklearn model to it.

-Here we create a storage class and associated persistent colume referencing the /models folder where our models are stored.
+Create a storage class and associated persistent colume referencing the `/models` folder where models are stored.

 kind: StorageClass